CloudHub360/waives.net/.github/CONTRIBUTING.md

 Please:

-1. **Be friendly and respectful to all with whom you interact here.** Remember text is a lossy communication format and what you write _will_ be interpreted differently from how it was meant.
+1. **Be friendly and respectful to all with whom you interact here.** Remember text is a lossy communication format and what you write will most likely be interpreted differently from how it was meant.
 2. **Use the bug and pull request templates provided.** These are here to make everyone's lives easier, contributors and maintainers.
 3. **Keep your commits and pull requests small.** A small commit is easier to understand, to cherry-pick, revert, and undo.
 Pull requests are easier to review, and so will be merged more quickly, if you keep them small.
 4. **Follow the coding guidelines.** We have tried to make these easy-to-follow and not too demanding; hopefully it will be clear from the code files themselves, but there are also written guides for reference.
 5. **Include clear and thoughtfully-worded tests.** Tests should only test one thing, and they should clearly describe the behaviour they're trying to test.
 Take your time over test names.

 :pray: Thank you for your time and contributions! :pray: